emiln/stalmanu/README.md

 Stalmanu is a rather opinionated Slack bot.
 His hobbies include just interjecting for a moment, and... well that's about it.
 This is mostly an experiment in interfacing with Slack.io.
+Stalmanu uses [Boot](http://boot-clj.com/), which will be assumed installed in the remainder of the README.

 You can compile Stalmanu into a runnable jar using